maialenz/WetPaws/README.md

 ---
 Content

-All ocntent on this website is original.
+All content on this website is original.
 The pictures were taken with a personal phone of the family dog.

 ---